kleinschmidt/diss/chapters/01_introduction.md

 The statistics of the sensory world also determine how any particular sensory signal should be _interpreted_.
 At the most basic level, the overall light level determines which signals correspond to "dark" and which to "light".
-This leads to a corrolary to the link between sensory statistics and the perceptual system: in a world where sensory statistics change from one situation to the next, the perceptual system must _adapt_ to these changes.
+This leads to a corollary to the link between sensory statistics and the perceptual system: in a world where sensory statistics change from one situation to the next, the perceptual system must _adapt_ to these changes.
 Perceptual systems are, in fact, extremely adaptable, and this adaptation has been linked to changes in sensory statistics
 [@Barlow1989a; @Brenner2000; @Fairhall2001; @Gutfreund2012; @Sharpee2006; @Webster2005; @Wei2012; @Kohn2007].
 This
-work suggets that, at the very least, perceptual systems are _tracking_ changes in sensory statistics.
+work suggests that, at the very least, perceptual systems are _tracking_ changes in sensory statistics.

 Like perception itself, adaptation can be thought of as a kind of inference,